 - TCP is a connection-oriented protocol, which created a connection between the sender and receiver and ensures the delivery of data by using acknowledgment.
 So SMTP is a connection-oriented protocol because it works with TCP

-It is a Push protocol: There are two protocols: Push protocol and Pull protocol.
+- SMTP is a Push protocol: Actually, There are two protocols: Push and Pull protocol.

-- SMTP is a push protocol because it is used only to push the mail.
+- SMTP is a push protocol because it is used only to push mail.

-- IMAP and POP3 are the pull protocol because they are used to receiving the mail.
+- IMAP and POP3 are the pull protocol because they are used to receiving mail.

-Use 7-bit ASCII format: SMTP use 7-bit ASCII format for sending each message.
+- Use 7-bit ASCII format: SMTP uses 7-bit ASCII format for sending each message.

 Components of Simple Mail Transfer Protocol